D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Ensemble.md

 - The **grand canonical** is not isolated and is subject to both energy fluctuations and number of particles fluctuations.
 It is connected to both a heat reservoir and particle reservoir.

 Notably, all ensembles are equivalent to each other and lead to the same physics.
 The choice of which to use is fundamentally just a matter of which of the above conditions are met by the studied system.
+### Fundamental concept
+Ensembles are fundamentally based on respecting conservation laws at a large scale.
+Different ensembles are derived by changing what quantities are conserved.
+In the microcanonical ensemble, energy is conserved.
+In the canonical ensemble, energy is allowed to vary, but the temperature is conserved to preserve conservation of energy.
+In the grand canonical ensemble, the particle number is allowed to vary, but the chemical potential is conserved, also to preserve energy.
+It is very much possible to do the same thing with other quantities to make a new ensemble.
+For instance, we could allow [[electric charge]] to vary and instead conserve [[electric potential]].
+We can even stack multiple conservation laws on top of each other to permit different kinds of fluctuations, like in the grand canonical.
 ### Detailed description
 Consider a gas of $N$ [[particella|particles]], each with position $\mathbf{q}$ and momentum $\mathbf{p}$.
 In three dimensions, each particles has six variables, so for a system of $N$ particles, we are working with a $6N$-dimensional [[Phase space|phase space]] $\Gamma$.
 This is, of course, impossible to solve analytically.